adrianmarino/points/README.md

 ## Features
   * Use three basic transactions to increase/decrease accounts amount:
-    * Deposit an amount to backup account.
+    * Deposit an amount to account.
-    * Extract an amount from backup account.
+    * Extract an amount from account.
     * Transfer an amount between accounts (This include foreign exchange when necessary).
   * Includes a simple DSL to create custom transactions at runtime.
   * Manage currencies, exchange rates, accounts, users, transactions and entities.